vibs-27/vibhadurai.github.io/_projects/multi-material-pliers.md

   <img src="{{ '/docs/assets/PlierWriteUp/GrabberSketchZoomOut.png' | relative_url }}" width="65%">
 </p>

-The jaw length is 43 mm, which yield a jaw capacity of 10 mm.
-I added a slanted offset at the top of the mouth for easier grip on the resistors.
+The jaw length is 43 mm, which yields a jaw capacity of 10 mm.
+I added a slanted offset at the top of the mouth for an easier grip on the resistors.

 <p align="center">
   <img src="{{ '/docs/assets/PlierWriteUp/HandleSketch.png' | relative_url }}" width="65%">